curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 Right now, only the type-0 diacritics and its anchor point is used by the font.

+* Compiler Directives:

+    <MSB,Red> [Opcode] [arg1] [arg2] <LSB,Blue>

+Currently supported opcodes:

+    - 00000000: No-operation; does not use the Compiler Directive system.

+    - 10000xxx: Replace a character with xxx subchars (yes, number 0 can be used).
+      Replacement characters are encoded vertically from X-zero, bit by bit (colour of the pixel doesn't matter) with LSB sitting on Y-zero.

 -= NOTE =-

 The code has remnants of one old HACK: using 0th diacritics' X-anchor pos as a type selector